colorgeo.com

 What is a biomarker and its application

-Biomarkers are generally derived from the lipid of organic matter.
+Biomarkers are generally derived from the lipids of organic matter.
 Suppose, Pristane, is a molecular fossil that indicates the redox environments and is widely recognized as a redox proxy.

 How Biomarkers/molecular fossils are formed?

 Pristane produces with the oxidation and by the decarboxylation of the phytol.
-The phytane has the carbon 20 atom, and produce by the dehydration of the phytol and remain in the sediments as they are most stable.
+The phytane has the carbon 20 atom, and is produced by the dehydration of the phytol and remain in the sediments as they are most stable.
 Some important biomarkers in the paleoenvironments study and petroleum industry.

 What is a Biomarker